Glizzus/Kasher/README.md

 ```

 If you have python installed, you can use the provided [script](/tools/compile.py)
-to compile a bunch of binaries and take what you need.
+from the project root to compile a bunch of binaries and take what you need.

 2. Take a precompiled binary